-The U.N. estimates that 6.6 million people are internally displaced.
-When you also consider refugees, well over half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 6.2 million people are internally displaced.
+When you also consider refugees, well over half of the country’s pre-war population of 22 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.

-Where are they fleeing to?
+Where are Syrians fleeing to?

-Many Syrian refugees are living in Jordan and Lebanon, where Mercy Corps has been addressing their needs since 2012.
+More than 1.6 million Syrian refugees are living in Jordan and Lebanon, where Mercy Corps has been addressing their needs since 2012.
 In the region’s two smallest countries, weak infrastructure and limited resources are nearing a breaking point under the strain.

-An increasing number of Syrian refugees are fleeing across the border into Turkey, overwhelming urban host communities and creating new cultural tensions.
-Mercy Corps is working in these areas as well to help families meet their basic needs and find work.
+More than 3.5 million Syrian refugees have fled across the border into Turkey, overwhelming urban host communities and creating new cultural tensions.

-Thousands of Syrians flee their country every day.
-They often decide to finally escape after seeing their neighborhoods bombed or family members killed.
+Thousands of Syrians get displaced within their country every day.
+They often decide to finally escape after seeing their neighbourhoods attacked or family members killed.

-How many refugees are there?
+How many Syrian refugees are there?

 Every year of the conflict has seen an exponential growth in refugees.
-In 2012, there were 100,000 refugees.
-By April 2013, there were 800,000.
-That doubled to 1.6 million in less than four months.
+In July 2012, there were 100,000 refugees.
+One year later, there were 1.5 million.
+That tripled by the end of 2015.

-There are now 4.8 million Syrians scattered throughout the region, making them the world's largest refugee population under the United Nations' mandate.
-It's the worst exodus since the Rwandan genocide 20 years ago.
+Today there are 5.6 million Syrians scattered throughout the region, making them the world's largest refugee population under the United Nations' mandate.
+It's the worst exodus since the Rwandan genocide 24 years ago.

 Do all refugees live in camps?

-Jordan’s Za'atari, the first official refugee camp that opened in July 2012, gets the most news coverage because it is the destination for newly-arrived refugees.
-It is also the most concentrated settlement of refugees: Approximately 79,000 Syrians live in Za'atari, making it one of the country’s largest cities.
+Jordan’s Zaatari, the first official refugee camp that opened in July 2012, gets the most news coverage because it is the destination for newly-arrived refugees.
+It is also the most concentrated settlement of refugees: Approximately 80,000 Syrians live in Zaatari, making it one of the country’s largest cities.